Student-Alumni Informational Discussions (SAID)

 About the Sessions

-SAID sessions take place each fall in Seattle, usually in October and November.
-We are pleased to launch a pilot program in the Spokane area in spring 2017.
+SAID sessions take place in Seattle, usually in October and November, and in Spokane in March and April.

 SAID sessions are open to all students, but are particularly valuable for those in their first, second and third years.

 The discussions are relaxed and informal.
-There will typically be one to six students in each group, though some events have more participants.
+There will typically be two to six students in each group, though some events have more participants.

 How to Register